Bharani119/RAG-on-repository/README.md

 ## Efficiency

 **Indexing:**
-- Embedding all the chunks extracted from the repository took an average of **`9 minutes`**.
+- Embedding and indexing all the chunks extracted from the repository took an average of **`9 minutes`**.
 This was due to the limitation of not being able to pass all the chunks at once.
 Instead, the process involved looping through the chunks and adding the embedded data to the database incrementally.

 **Querying:**
 - Querying the FAISS database (e.g., for a question like "What is Vanna?") took an average of **`1.1135 seconds`**.